Did You Know?

 - Accessory structures not in the required setbacks, i.e. in the front yard

 How Do I File a Complaint?

 Please provide as much information as possible.
-The reporting party must provide their name, address and contact phone number and an original signature is required.
+The reporting party must provide their name, address and contact email and phone number.
 The information will be kept confidential.
 However, should this complaint become part of a criminal and/or civil court case, the information may be provided to the City Attorney or any such other appropriate authority as part of their investigation.